kampute/http-client/src/Kampute.HttpClient/README.md

   Allows the integration of custom or shared `HttpClient` instances, complete with configurations for message handlers, timeouts, and advanced authentication mechanisms to fit specific application needs.

+- **Dynamic Request Customization:**
+  Offers the capability to define headers and properties scoped to specific request blocks, allowing for temporary changes that do not affect the global configuration.
+  Scoped headers and properties ensure that modifications are contextually isolated, enhancing maintainability and reducing the risk of configuration errors during runtime.

 - **Custom Error Handling and Exception Management:**
   Converts HTTP response errors into detailed, meaningful exceptions, streamlining the process of interpreting API-specific errors with the aid of a customizable error response type set through the `ResponseErrorType` property.
 Furthermore, it enhances flexibility in error management with the `ErrorHandlers` collection,